Mawuli Gavor

-Mawuli Gavor is a Ghanaian accountant turned actor, model, television presenter, entrepreneur, and producer.
+Mawuli Gavor is a Ghanaian actor, model, television presenter, entrepreneur, producer and former accountant.

-Early life
+Early life and education

 Gavor was born in Ghana.
-He studied business and finance at Franklin and Marshall College, Lancaster, Pennsylvania, USA.
+He studied business and finance at Franklin & Marshall College, Lancaster, Pennsylvania, USA.

 Career

-Gavor started in the entertainment industry as a model while in the US as an undergraduate in business management and finance.
-Upon returning to Ghana.
-He began his career as an accountant.
-He however became a brand ambassador to Martini in 2013 and changed his career path.
-He transitioned into acting in Nollywood movies and is known for the movie Obsession.
-He has gone on to act in multiple other productions.
+Gavor began his career in the entertainment industry as a model while in the US as an undergraduate in business management and finance.
+After returning to Ghana, he worked as an accountant.
+In 2013, he became a brand ambassador to Martini and changed his career path.
+He transitioned into acting in Nollywood films and is known for his role in Obsession.
+He has appeared in several other productions.

-In 2018, he produced two films and won the Best of Nollywood award for best kiss in a movie alongside Odera Olivia Orji.
+In 2018, he produced two films and won the Best of Nollywood award for Best Kiss in a Movie alongside Odera Olivia Orji.

 Personal life

 Gavor married his Indian girlfriend, Remya, in 2022.